By Paul Yates, Intelligent Fingerprinting

 While the TUC is clear that there is no place for drugs in the workplace, it is perhaps more equivocal when considering the role of drug testing and how union representatives should respond to any proposals for drug testing by employers.
 Although acknowledging the importance of drug testing in safety-critical areas such as transport, energy generation and increased use in the construction industry, the TUC guidance suggests that widescale drug testing is often rejected due to cost or doubts over effectiveness.

 The TUC also recognises that employers must comply with the health and safety legislation already in place to tackle drug misuse in order to maintain a safe workplace.
-However, when considering workplace drugs testing, the union guidelines stress the importance for any drug testing to be part of an employer’s drugs and alcohol policy, and that it should address testing in a fair, open and non-judgemental way.
+However, when considering workplace drug testing, the union guidelines stress the importance for any drug testing to be part of an employer’s drugs and alcohol policy, and that it should address testing in a fair, open and non-judgemental way.

 The guidance also highlights the concerns set out in the Information Commissioner’s Office (ICO) Employment Practices Data Protection Code on obtaining and handling information about workers’ health.
 Combining this Code’s good practice recommendations with the TUC’s own checklist for unions provides a useful summary for organisations looking to introduce a testing programme that would secure union consent.